stormdotcom/Avyukt/README.md

    * More Undetectable Payloads going to be added
    * Webcam Snap (Take images of Target from their WebCam)
    * New Listener View
+   * **Please note that in the next Update, The framework won't be more compatible to Python2, It will be shifted to Python3!**

 # Report Issues
 Found Bugs in the framework?
 Report them here to help me improve the Framework